Helping a Mom Friend Who is Sick – 6 Practical Ways to Lend a Hand

-What are some ways to help a sick friend?
+What are some ways to help a friend who is sick?

 - Make meals, and/or create a meal signup for others to do the same.